sergiotaborda/lense-lang-docs/docs/content/operators.md

 # Operators

-Lense supports operators and a special kind of operator overloading we named *Operator Interface*.
-Some are intrinsic to the language and can not be redefined.
+Lense supports operators with a special kind of operator overloading.
+There are two types of operators : intrinsic and redefinable.

-The set of available operators for redefinition is limited ( we do not what symbolic noise ) but extended enought to be usefull in a mathematical or engineering context.
+Intrinsic operators are native to the language and their behavior cannot be redefined.
+On the other hand, the set of available operators for redefinition is limited ( we do not what symbolic noise ) but extended enought to be usefull in a mathematical or engineering context.
-Each operator is defined by an interface with only one method, by implementing this interface on your classes the compiler will understand the operator symbol as a call to that method.
-In the end, the use of the operator is translated to a method call.
-This method implementation should not change the operand values in any way.
+Redefinable operators are translated to calls to methods.
+Intrinsic operators are not translated to method calls.

 Symbols are gathered from differente sources.
 Lense pays special attention to algebric structures that are related to the operators and symbols, this means, for example, that the symbol implies if the operation is comutable or not.
-As a rule of thumb, doubled char symbols mean to represent not comutative operations, and single char symbols mean to represent comutative operations or operations that can be both depending on the type class.
-However this is not a strict rule since operators can be redefined by the class.
-For example, eventhought the ``*`` operator is tradicionally comutative for numbers and not for matrices we still used it for matrices because multiplication itself is not comutative in general.
-On the other side we use ``**`` for exponentiation that we now is always non-comutative.
+As a rule of thumb, doubled symbols always represent non-comutative operations.
+For example,we use ``^^`` for exponentiation that we now is always non-comutative and `^` for the XOR operator that is always comutative.
+On te same token we use `+` for comutative sum and `++` for non cumutative concatenation.

 ## Intrinsic Operators

-Intrinsic operators can not be redefined and are specially handled by the compiler.
+Intrinsic operators cannot be redefined and are specially handled by the compiler.

 <table class="listing">
 	<tr>